 Too many times we let other people’s opinions shame us.
 The truth is, what other people think of us is none of our business because only we know who we really are inside.
 I am grateful that I learned that the only thing I should ever be ashamed of is deliberately hurting myself or another person.
 I should be proud of everything else in my life and live it openly.

 Most of my life, I lived in repression.
-I repressed my sexuality in a self-destructive way by accepting relationships with men that I could have cared less for any men that I loved.
+I repressed my sexuality in a self-destructive way by accepting relationships with men that I had no connection with.
 I told everyone that I was bisexual because it was more acceptable than being “gay.”
 I tried to be a half-way good Christian so that I could get one foot in Heaven and try to slide home before the door slammed shut.

 From the time I was 18 until 31, I covertly watched women and never had the nerve to be myself.
 Men were easy for me to be with because they did not scare me.
 I was married to a man for 8 years and kept myself busy with an obsessive-compulsive drive.
 For a while, I was the Betty Crocker housewife with the perfect homemade meals three times a day.
 I baked everything from scratch; bread, pastries- you name it.
 I lived in this surreal fantasy world in which I tried to create a character from my imagination.
 The beautiful house and furniture that fit another person’s identity.
 I dressed the part, acted the part but the minute a bottle of wine hit, I was like Cinderella at a nightmare ball whose carriage exploded into a pumpkin.
 I would tell my husband “I love you but I’m gayer than a three dollar bill.”